-- Major foreign currencies can easily be exchanged in banks and exchange offices (open Mon-Fri 9-18.00; Sat 9-15.00, Sundays open in the city centre) - Cash can be withdrawn from ATMs - Credit cards like Visa and Mastercard and many international debit cards are widely accepted - Use TransferWise when transferring money abroad.
+- Major foreign currencies can easily be exchanged in banks and exchange offices. - Cash can be withdrawn from ATMs, which are widely available in bigger cities. - Credit cards like Visa and Mastercard and many international debit cards are widely accepted. - Use TransferWise when transferring money abroad.
 It saves you a lot of money on bank charges.
 The company was started by young Estonian entrepreneurs and is now supported by Sir Richard Branson!